GIS4DEV/GIS4DEV.github.io/_posts/2021-10-21-spatial-accessibility-rpr.md

 - pushed your changed (annotated) version of the notebook back to your own GitHub repository

 Advice:
-- Use the [Hour of CI Gateway Lesson](2021-05-10-hourCI) to learn how Jupyter notebooks work and how to use them.
-- Use the [RP-Kang](https://github.com/GIS4DEV/RP-Kang) version of the repository.
+- Use the [RPr-Kang](https://github.com/HEGSRR/RPr-Kang-2020) version of the repository.
 It contains some bug fixes in a pending [pull request](https://github.com/cybergis/COVID-19AccessibilityNotebook/pull/1) to the authors from yours truly.
 - Use the instructions below to learn how to import a project into CyberGISX and push your changes to GitHub.
 - Feel free to team up, but make sure you also run the code in your own account simultaneously.
 - You may have to make the notebook **trusted** to see all outputs.
 This button is in the top-right corner of the notebook.